polar-app/polar-app/_drafts/2019-01-12-long-term-vision.md

 # Polar Long Term Vision

-I wanted to finally take the time and write up my long term vision of where Polar is going as well as discuss some anti-goals (or at least secondary goals) of the project.
+I wanted to finally take the time and write up my long term vision of where Polar is headed as well as discuss some anti-goals (or at least secondary goals) of the project.

-At first glance, Polar is designed around the idea of maintaining all your documents in one place, annotating them with highlights, comments, managing your documents with tags, and maintaining key extracted knowledge via spaced repetition.
+Polar is designed around the idea of maintaining all your documents in one place, annotating them with highlights, comments, managing your documents with tags, and maintaining key extracted knowledge via spaced repetition.

 I believe this is a new class of application which we will see more players over the next decade - at least I hope so as competition is a good thing.